 The Unfortunate History of Teaching Core Tensioning

 If you are over 40 and attended exercise classes or worked with a trainer in your younger years, you were probably taught to tighten your core and protect your spine by tucking your pelvis and sucking your belly button.
-Unfortunately, in some exercise classes and therapy settings this is still taught.
-I meet clients all the time that were taught this, even by therapists and unlearning it can be a challenge.
+Unfortunately, some exercise classes and therapy settings still teach this.
+I meet clients all the time who were taught this, even by therapists, and unlearning it can be a challenge.

 The Flow of Learning and Unlearning

-The idea of competence is often used in education and in the workplace.
-When I taught at Creighton University, we were expected to bring the students from a place of incompetence in the field of occupational therapy to a place of competence.
-When they arrive to the program, they are in the upper left corner of the chart below or unconscious incompetence.
-At this point they know enough about occupational therapy to know it is what they want to do for their career, but they don’t know what they don’t know.
+The idea of competence is often used in education and the workplace.
+When I taught occupational therapy at Creighton University, we were expected to bring the students from a place of incompetence to a place of competence.
+When they arrive at the program, they are in the upper left corner of the chart below or unconscious incompetence.
+At this point, they know enough about occupational therapy to know it is what they want to do for their career, but they don’t know what they don’t know.
 They are often overwhelmed by all that they are expected to learn.
-At that point they move into conscious incompetence, and they start studying and practicing their skills.
+From there, they move into conscious incompetence, and they start studying and practicing their skills.

 The Problem of Unconscious Competence and Teaching